-Critically examine the strategic factors of servicing customers through dynamic and complex supply chains, and study the measurement of logistics performance and operations management.
+In this program, you will critically examine the strategic factors of servicing customers through dynamic and complex supply chains, and study the measurement of logistics performance and operations management.

-The course Professional Logistics Practice requires you to participate in intensive problem-based seminars with site management and logistics professionals.
+The course Logistics in Practice requires you to participate in intensive problem-based seminars with site management and logistics professionals.
 You will explore the role of logistics and supply chain management as part of business processes through on-site corporate case studies.

 You can expect to develop knowledge of supply chain management via lectures, class and group discussions, problem-based seminars, project work and on-site case investigations.
 Some courses may have intensive lectures/workshops which are usually held over 2-3 days (usually a half day Friday and full days on Saturday and Sunday).